Epsom salt is a cost effective alternative to artisan salts.

-You can also use epsom salts in the yard.
+You can also use Epsom salts in the yard.
 Epsom is a good source of magnesium for plants.
-Sprinkle a handful around each plant and water thouroughly.
+Sprinkle a handful around each plant and water thoroughly.
 Once or twice a year with the change of seasons is recommended.

 It is recommended that persons diagnosed with diabetes and/or heart problems should consult their doctors before using epsom salts for theraputic applications.